 - If you’ve never had kale before, you’ll notice the stems are quite hard.
 Peel the leaves off the stems, and throw the stems away.
 Then chop the leaves into bite-sized pieces.
-The only chopping left to do is to peel & mince 3 cloves of garlic.

 - Heat olive oil in a large skillet or soup pot over medium heat.
 (I use a soup pot to keep the kale from flying around the kitchen during the “tossing” part of the next step.)